800.367.6515

 Surfing

-Photo Credit: Surf-Forecast.com
+Photo Credit: Mark Horninger sr

 As eager as you may be to grab your board and catch a big wave, you’ll have to wait until evening.
-Surfing and skimboarding are prohibited between the hours of 9 am to 4 pm.
+Surfing and skimboarding are prohibited between the hours of 9 am and 4 pm.
 All surfers at North Myrtle Beach are required to wear a surfing leash at all times.
 This helps surfers stay safe and keeps the ocean clear of lost boards.

 Surfing on North Myrtle’s beaches is not permitted within 300 feet of the pier due to the danger of collision.
 There are a few other restrictions as to where you can and cannot specifically surf.
 You can find more information on the North Myrtle Beach Ocean Rescue website.